SteeltoeOSS/Documentation/api/v4/discovery/netflix-eureka.md

 > [!NOTE]
 > To support certificate rotation, the configuration keys and the files on disk are automatically monitored for changes.

-> [!TIP]
+> [!NOTE]
-> A single certificate can be shared with both Config Server and Eureka, by using the key "Certificates" instead of "Certificates:Eureka".
+> A single certificate can be shared with both Config Server and Eureka, by using the key `Certificates` instead of `Certificates:Eureka`.

 ### Using custom HTTP headers